 In connection with the termination of Douglas Blankenship's employment with Humacyte as of May 14, 2021, Humacyte entered into a severance agreement and release (the "Severance Agreement") with Mr. Blankenship, effective May 17, 2021, which provides for the terms and conditions of Mr. Blankenship's separation from Humacyte.
 In connection with his termination of employment, Mr. Blankenship will receive the following severance payments: (i) six months continued base salary payments; (ii) a performance bonus for 2020; and (iii) a pro rata portion of any performance bonus that Humacyte awards for 2021.
 The Severance Agreement further provides that all unvested stock options granted to Mr. Blankenship under the stock option agreement dated December 18, 2018 (the "2018 Stock Option Agreement") shall become fully vested and exercisable.
-Any stock options granted to Mr. Blankenship under the stock Option Agreement, that did not vest on or before the separation date are forfeited.
+Any stock options granted to Mr. Blankenship under the stock option agreement dated December 14, 2020, or any other stock option agreement other than the 2018 Stock Option Agreement, that did not vest on or before the separation date are forfeited.
 Additionally, Mr. Blankenship received an extension of time to exercise vested options until September 1, 2022.